duneroadrunner/scpptool/intro_video_transcript.md

 The first big restriction is that null values are not supported for raw pointers.
 If you need a null value, wrap the pointer in an optional.
 Or, if you prefer, you can use one of the provided (non-owning) smart pointers that safely support null values.
 In the general case, it's simply not practically possible to safely support null pointer values without inserting run-time dereference checks.

 But in many cases where null pointer values are not needed, safety can be achieved without additional run-time overhead.
 But some restrictions apply. scpptool's strategy is to require that any object targeted by a pointer (or reference) outlives the pointer itself, regardless of how long the object will actually remain the target of the pointer.
-Again we provide (non-owning) smart pointers that can target objects that don't outlive them, but any target of a raw pointer must outlive the pointer.
+Again, we provide (non-owning) smart pointers that can target objects that don't outlive them, but any target of a raw pointer must outlive the pointer.

 So if we take this code: